cert-manager/cert-manager/GOVERNANCE.md

 the cert-manager or cert-manager-dev channels on Slack.

-Then, open an issue on the cert-manager repository and mention your sponsors as well as links to the meaningful interations (Slack threads, GitHub issues).
+Then, open an issue on the cert-manager repository and mention your sponsors as well as links to the meaningful interactions (Slack threads, GitHub issues).
 Ask your sponsors to confirm their sponsorship by commenting on your PR.
 After that, your request will be reviewed by a cert-manager admin, in accordance with their SLO.

-To be added as a GitHub member, you will also need to enable [two-factor authentication][] on your GitHub account.
+To be added as a GitHub member, you will also need to enable [two-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) on your GitHub account.

-GitHub members are encouraged to engage with the [cert-manager-dev][] mailing list as well as the [cert-manager](https://kubernetes.slack.com/messages/cert-manager) and [cert-manager-dev](https://kubernetes.slack.com/messages/cert-manager-dev) Slack channels.
+GitHub members are encouraged to engage with the [cert-manager-dev](https://groups.google.com/g/cert-manager-dev) mailing list as well as the [cert-manager](https://kubernetes.slack.com/messages/cert-manager) and [cert-manager-dev](https://kubernetes.slack.com/messages/cert-manager-dev) Slack channels.

 [two-factor authentication]: https://help.github.com/articles/about-two-factor-authentication
 [cert-manager-dev]: https://groups.google.com/forum/#!forum/cert-manager-dev